Mattel introduced its first-ever version of the Barbie doll on Tuesday, representing a person with Down syndrome.

-The new doll is part of the Mattel Barbie Fashionistas line, which aims to offer kids more diverse representations of beauty and fight the stigma around physical disabilities.
+The new doll is part of the Mattel Barbie Fashionistas line, which aims to offer children more diverse representations of beauty and combat the stigma surrounding physical disabilities.

-Previous Barbie Fashionistas have included a doll with a prosthetic leg, one with hearing aids, another that comes with a wheelchair and a doll with the skin condition vitiligo, which causes patches of skin to lose their pigment.
+Previous Barbie Fashionistas have included a doll with a prosthetic leg, one with hearing aids, another with a wheelchair, and a doll with vitiligo.
+This skin condition causes patches of skin to lose their pigment.

-For the newest Barbie Fashionista, Mattel (MAT) said it closely worked with the National Down Syndrome Society on the doll’s shape, features, clothing, accessory and packaging to ensure that it accurately represents a person with Down syndrome.
+For the newest Barbie Fashionista, Mattel (MAT) said it worked closely with the National Down Syndrome Society on the doll’s shape, features, clothing, accessories, and packaging to ensure that it accurately represents a person with Down syndrome.
 The genetic condition affects cognitive ability, causing mild to severe learning disabilities and distinctive facial characteristics.

 Mattel recently embraced a more inclusive approach to its 64-year-old iconic Barbie brand.
 But the company has long faced criticism for giving girls role models of a female body type with unrealistic proportions.